Parking permits and schemes

 Daily non-metered space permit (exemption permit)

-Permits may be issued to allow parking on streets despite parking restrictions to assist with building construction or special deliveries.
+Permits are available to allow parking on streets with parking restrictions.
+This can assist with building construction or special deliveries.

-You can apply for a permit by completing and submitting the parking permit application (general exemption) form.
+You can apply for a permit by completing the parking permit application (general exemption) form.

 Special permit to use a loading zone

-Commercial vehicles can use a loading zone (maximum time limit 30 minutes, other conditions apply) provided its registered owner has permanently displayed the name and street address of the registered operator.
+Commercial vehicles can use a loading zone for a maximum 30 minutes (other conditions apply).
+To do so, the name and street address of the registered operator must be displayed on the side of the vehicle.
 It must be non-magnetic and on the right hand side of the vehicle.

-For instance, the display of a business name could invite a clear safety risk on the operator of the vehicle, by identifying that the vehicle transports cash, pharmaceuticals or similar high value items.
+In certain limited situations it is not practical to display a business name.
+It could be a safety risk, by identifying that the vehicle transports certain items.
+For example, cash, pharmaceuticals or similar high value items.

 Information about the permits